Animeshk-09/IPL_ML/README.md

 - PCA to reduce the variables to principal components that explain over 99%

-- Classifier was then grid searched to get the right model hyper parameters
+- Classifier was then grid searched to get the right model hyper parameters.

-3. The models were then saved as pickle files